Dos and don'ts of handling disclosures

 Remember you can report anything that is making you feel concerned without needing to identify the type of abuse or harm that is taking place.
 You just need to explain what you have seen or heard that is worrying you.

-If you would like further information on what constitutes abuse and harm and the signs and behavioural indicators that indicate abuse or harm may be occurring, please read through this document.
+If you would like further information on what constitutes abuse and harm and the signs and behavioural indicators that indicate abuse or harm may be occurring, please visit the NSPCC website.

-If you have a concern about a girl or volunteer and need advice or support then contact the Safeguarding team.
-Call us on 020 7834 6242 or email us below.
+If you have a concern about a girl or volunteer and need advice or support then contact the HQ Safeguarding team.
+Call us on 020 7834 6242 ext.
+3037 or email us below.

 For out-of-hours emergencies call 07508 032997 (5pm - 10pm Monday - Friday and 9am - 10pm Saturday/Sunday).
 Please do not text the out of hours number as we are unable to access these messages.